 Some cool things happen when Unified Messaging makes friends with devices like the iPhone.
 For example, automatic updates to your presence status and call routing preferences are possible based on not only typical factors like time of day but also on GPS or Wi-Fi network location.
 Users now take full-blown office communications capabilities with them on all leading consumer mobile devices, and the implication here is that corporate functionality is extended without expenditures on new corporate devices.
 With Mitel’s UC Advanced Mobile, there’s an app for that.

-At the time of publication, Mitel is not a client of and has no business relationship with Lee Badman.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the time of publication, Mitel is not a client of and has no business relationship with Lee Badman.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio